-The rehabilitation of the LBPB will provide significant benefits to the local and national economies through contract opportunities in the construction industry and related sectors, such as construction materials, manufacturing and professional services.
+This rehabilitation will provide significant benefits to the local and national economies through contract opportunities in the construction industry and related sectors, such as construction materials, manufacturing and professional services.

 The building is the flagship headquarter of Global Affairs Canada and is home to approximately 3,300 employees.

-Completed in 1973, the LBPB has not undergone any major building rehabilitation since its construction more than 45 years ago.
-This project will provide employees with a safe and modern workplace in addition to extending the life span of the building.
+Completed in 1973, the building has not undergone any major building rehabilitation since its construction more than 50 years ago.

 History of the building

-The building was completed in 1973 to the designs of Webb Zerafa Menkes (now WZMH), the same firm that is also responsible for designing such iconic buildings as the CN Tower, in Toronto.
+The building was completed in 1973 to the designs of Webb Zerafa Menkes (now WZMH), the same firm also responsible for designing such iconic buildings as the CN Tower, in Toronto.

-In 2012, the LBPB was designated as a federal heritage building.
+In 2012, it was designated as a federal heritage building.
 Federal government buildings, such as departmental headquarters, often employ robust materials that gain value as they age.
 They are eventually evaluated by agents of the Federal Heritage Building Review Office to determine if there is sufficient heritage value to warrant formal recognition.
-Where there is such value, designations include classified or recognized, depending on the score obtained.
+Where there is such value, designations such as classified or recognized, depending on the score obtained.
 The LBPB is a classified federal heritage building, the highest Federal Heritage Building Review Office designation.
-With designation comes a certain measure of protection via additional intervention oversight and advice.
+With this designation comes a certain measure of protection via additional intervention oversight and advice.

 Click on the image to view larger version.